rgb250/Tool_Box/Linux/Bash/bash_tips.md

 # REGEX
-In *sed* system we have to escape characters like '{' or '}'
+In *sed* system we have to escape characters like '{' or '}' Expression like '\d' or '\w' does not exist in basic bash.
 |Operator|Effect|
 |---|---|
 |.|Matches any single character|